 If you’re not the type of person who wants to draw attention to yourself, then pink flamingo lawn ornaments probably aren’t the right fake birds for you.

-What Is The Best Way To Display Pink Flamingos in Your Yard?
+What Is The Best Way To Display Pink Flamingos in Your Front Yard?

 There are many different ways to display flamingos and all that comes with their tropical joy, but one of the most popular methods is by placing them on a pedestal or tabletop near an entryway.
 This will allow passersby to see them as they come and go from your home.